What you need to know about getting an MBA degree, from the application process through graduation

 Cultural fit: Consider the social and environmental elements that help you thrive, and look for programs that are likely to encourage and enhance your success.

-Once you decide on the programs that align with your goals and verify that you meet the prerequisites, you may be ready to begin the application process.
+Once you decide on the programs that align with your goals and verify that you meet the prerequisites, it's time to begin the application process.
 Take note of any deadlines in addition to the required documents.
 Common application components include:

 Official academic records